Care Net Pregnancy & Family Services

 INTERESTED IN PARTNERING WITH US?
 VISIT OUR PARTNER SITE FOR MORE INFORMATION.

 Think you could be pregnant?

-Becoming pregnant when you don’t want to is one of the most difficult and frightening challenges you’ll ever face.
+Becoming pregnant when you don’t want to may be one of the most difficult and frightening challenges you’ll ever face.
 You may think that having an abortion is the only way out.
-The good news is you don’t have to face these decision alone.
+The good news is you don’t have to face these decisions alone.

-Whether you’re dealing with an unwanted pregnancy or think you might be pregnant, Care Net is here to help you.
+Whether you’re dealing with an unexpected pregnancy or think you might be pregnant, Care Net is here to help you.
 We provide free pregnancy help services in a caring, nonjudgmental atmosphere.
-At Care Net, our qualified professionals will listen to your concerns, answer your questions, and give you accurate information to help you decide.
+At Care Net, our certified pregnancy coaches and medical professionals will listen to your concerns, answer your questions, and give you accurate information to help you decide.

 Am I pregnant?

 Any of the following symptoms could be early signs of pregnancy.
 If you’re experiencing any of them, it’s time to contact Care Net for a confidential, free pregnancy test.

 – Late or missed period